-The Company and various of its affiliates are parties to the Group Service Agreement.
-The Company's affiliate, AG Services, a Delaware corporation, acts as the payroll company and employer for U.S. personnel, and the central, dedicated service provider within the Group.
-Under the Group Service Agreement, AG Services' employees make available to the Company certain services, including actuarial, marketing, underwriting, claims handling, surveillance, legal, corporate secretarial, information technology, human resources, accounting, tax, financial reporting and investment planning services.
-Expenses under the Group Service Agreement are allocated directly where appropriate and, where not appropriate, based upon an allocation of employee time and corresponding office overhead.
-The agreement provides for pre-funding by affiliates who are the largest consumers of group services, intercompany allocation of expenses and quarterly settlements and an express right of offset with regard to amounts owing between parties under the Group Service Agreement and other agreements between such parties.
+AG Re and its parent, AGL, are parties to the Bermuda Service Agreement.
+AG Re's affiliate, AG Services, a Delaware corporation, acts as the payroll company and employer for U.S. personnel, and the central, dedicated service provider within the Group.
+Under the Bermuda Service Agreement, AG Services' employees make certain services available to AG Re and AGL, as applicable and as needed and requested by such companies, including, but not limited to, insurance, investor relations, actuarial, data collection and analysis, claims related services, legal, information technology, human resources, accounting, tax, financial reporting, regulatory and investment planning services.
+In addition, AGL employees make certain services available to AG Services and AG Re as applicable and as needed and requested by such companies, including, but not limited to, executive management, general corporate strategy, risk management and investor relations services.
+Expenses under the Bermuda Service Agreement are allocated directly where appropriate and, where not appropriate, based upon an allocation of employee time and corresponding office overhead.
+The agreement also provides for quarterly settlements and an express right of offset with regard to amounts owing between parties under the Bermuda Service Agreement and other agreements between such parties.
+AG Re allocates a portion of the rent to its parent company, AGL.